Water and Wetlands

 The vast marsh of Copahee Sound viewed from the Ten Mile Center

 In 2018, Charleston County adopted a Historic Preservation Ordinance specifically designed to protect historic African-American settlement communities like Ten Mile by ensuring that future developments are compatible with the unique historic and cultural resources of the specific district.
-The ordinance requires that new subdivisions, among others, must be as certified as historically appropriate if proposed within a Historic District.
+Prior to last year’s bitterly fought over amendments, the ordinance required that new subdivisions, among others, must be as certified as historically appropriate if proposed within a Historic District.

 Learn more about the Historic Preservation Ordinance and SCELP's work to uphold and improve it here.